Systematic analysis of 3HDM symmetries: Terminology and framework

+In this basis, the most general gauge-invariant scalar potential is expressed as a quadratic form:

+where all parameters are strictly real by Hermiticity of the scalar potential.
+For the purpose of symmetry classification, we restrict our attention to the quartic couplings and, specifically, the $8 \times 8$ symmetric sub-matrix $\Lambda_{ij}$.
+Because $r_0$ represents the total norm of the scalar multiplets, it is a singlet under $SU(3)$; it remains trivially invariant under any HF or GCP transformation.

 Degeneracy in the eigenvalues of $\Lambda_{ij}$ corresponds to rotational freedom in the bilinear space, and hence to symmetry enhancement.
 We represent the eigenvalue multiplicity patterns compactly: the notation $v_m$ denotes that there are $v$ distinct eigenvalues, each appearing with multiplicity $m$.
 For example, the pattern $1_8$ indicates that there is a single eigenvalue with multiplicity 8, while $8_1$ indicates eight eigenvalues with multiplicity one.
 Similarly, $3_2 2_1$ corresponds to three eigenvalues with multiplicity two and two eigenvalues with multiplicity one.
+The ordering is irrelevant, $3_2 2_1$ has the same meaning as $2_1 3_2$.

 \paragraph*{Workflow summary\\}

 For completeness, we briefly summarise our procedure for obtaining all realisable symmetry patterns.
 Starting from the family classes of generators given in Ref.~\cite{Jurciukonis:2017mjp}, we impose them iteratively on the most general 3HDM potential, discarding cases that reproduce previously obtained potentials.
 We do not restrict the search to finite groups but treat the continuous generators on par with the discrete ones.
 Surviving potentials are then split into sets based on the eigenvalue structure in the bilinear space, the number of couplings (some of which may be redundant), and the basis-invariant criteria such as those derived in Ref.~\cite{deMedeirosVarzielas:2019rrp}.
 Distinct representations of the same group are identified using explicit $SU(3)$ basis transformations.
 The underlying symmetry of each remaining potential is determined from the full set of generators leaving it invariant, with accidental enhancements identified straightforwardly using the classification of Ref.~\cite{Jurciukonis:2017mjp}.
 This systematic approach will yield the complete catalogue of realisable symmetry groups and their associated scalar potentials.